apisurfer/video-commander/readme.md

 # VideoCommander

+**Disclaimer**: lib is in development and some features might break

 This library unifies video player APIs.
 Youtube, Vimeo, Facebook, Twitch and other players traditionaly have different APIs.
 VideoCommander provides one way of configuration, method calls & event handling, no matter which provider you decide to support.